vitest-dev/vitest/docs/guide/browser/interactivity-api.md

 ```

 ::: info
-Vitest doesn't expose `.type` method on the locator like `input.type` because it exists only for compatiblity with the `userEvent` library.
+Vitest doesn't expose `.type` method on the locator like `input.type` because it exists only for compatibility with the `userEvent` library.
 Consider using `.fill` instead as it is faster.
 :::

 References: